 See how IRONLAW fits into Bastion

-These seven rules are enforced as a file-backed policy gate inside Bastion's ingest, reconcile, and replay architecture.
+These seven rules are enforced as a file-backed policy gate inside Bastion, evaluated across seven enforcement channels from directive ingest to per-agent tool calls.

 Ready to govern your AI agents?